nikomatsakis/rfcs/text/0000-contingency-plan.md

 When a `#[rust_version="X.Y"]` attribute is encountered, the compiler will endeavor to produce the semantics of Rust "as it was" during version `X.Y`.
-RFCs that propose "opt-in breaking changes" should discuss how the older behavior can be supported in the compiler, but this is expected to be straightforward: if supporting older behavior is hard to do, it may indicate that the opt-in breaking change is too complex and should not be accepted.
+RFCs that propose opt-in changes should discuss how the older behavior can be supported in the compiler, but this is expected to be straightforward: if supporting older behavior is hard to do, it may indicate that the opt-in change is too complex and should not be accepted.

 If the crate declares a version `X.Y` that is *newer* than the compiler itself, the compiler should simply issue a warning and